Ji-Cheng “JC” Zhao, Ph.D., Dean

 Daniel Burkey, Ph.D., Associate Dean

-The College of Engineering and the College of Liberal Arts and Sciences offer five-year, dual degree programs in German (Eurotech), French (Technopole France), Spanish (Engineering Spanish Program), and Chinese (AsiaTech).
+The College of Engineering and the College of Liberal Arts and Sciences offer five-year, dual degree programs in German (Eurotech), French (Technopole France), and Spanish (Engineering Spanish Program).
 The programs include courses taught in the respective languages specifically designed to include engineering content.
 During the fourth year, students study abroad, taking coursework taught in their major’s language during the first semester and complete an internship during their second semester.

-Students who wish to concentrate their elective work in a second field within the College of Engineering may elect a double major program.
-Students seeking to double major should consult with their assigned academic advisor, and may need to meet with multiple faculty or staff advisors to co-create a plan of study.
+Students who wish to concentrate their elective work in a second field within the College of Engineering may elect a double major program or a dual degree.
+Students seeking to double major (BSE and BSE) or pursue a dual degree (BS and BSE) should consult with their assigned academic advisor, and may need to meet with multiple faculty or staff advisors to co-create a plan of study.

 The College of Engineering also offers Minors in: